Fast Computation of Genome-Metagenome Interaction Effects: Numerical simulations

-For a fair comparison with the other methods, we considered two options namely {GLtree} and {GLgap}.
-On one hand, option GLtree works on the unweighted compressed representations of the two hierarchies (Figure~\ref{fig:p-h:compressed}) thus considering all the possible interactions between the supervariables of the two datasets.
-On the other hand, option GLgap considers only the interactions between the compressed variables constructed at a specific level in the hierarchies, chosen by the Gap Statistic.
-Given that $D^{\vu}$ and $D^{\vd}$ are the number of variables in $\bX^{\vu}$ and $\bX^{\vd}$, the dimension of the compressed matrices $\tilde{\bX}^{\vu}$ and $\tilde{\bX}^{\vd}$ are respectively $\tilde{D}^{\vu} = D^{\vu} + (D^{\vu}-1)$ and $\tilde{D}^{\vd} = D^{\vd} + (D^{\vd}-1)$.
-Thus, for GLtree the number of interactions to investigate are $\tilde{D}^{\vu} \times \tilde{D}^{\vd}$ while for GLgap this number will depend on the level chosen by the Gap statistic but will be either way smaller since we consider only a specific level of the hierarchy in this option.
-In the numerical simulations, given that $D^{\vu} = 200$ and $D^{\vd}=100$, the use of strong rules to discard variables is therefore not necessary as \cite{lim2015learning} argued that glinternet can handle very large problems without any screening (360M candidate interactions were fitted when evaluating the method on real data examples).
+To ensure that our comparison of SICOMORE was fair, we considered two options, namely {GLtree} and {GLgap}.
+The GLtree option works on the unweighted compressed representations of the two hierarchies (Figure~\ref{fig:p-h:compressed}) and thus takes into account all the possible interactions between the supervariables of the two datasets.
+In contrast, the GLgap option considers only the interactions between the compressed variables constructed at a specific level in the hierarchies, chosen by the gap statistic.
+Given that $D^{\vu}$ and $D^{\vd}$ are the numbers of variables in $\bX^{\vu}$ and $\bX^{\vd}$, the dimension of the matrices $\tilde{\bX}^{\vu}$ and $\tilde{\bX}^{\vd}$ in GLtree are respectively $\tilde{D}^{\vu} = D^{\vu} + (D^{\vu}-1)$ and $\tilde{D}^{\vd} = D^{\vd} + (D^{\vd}-1)$.~\footnote{{In GLtree, a matrix $\tilde{\bX}$ is created using the initial $D$ variables, and the $(D-1)$ groups of variables of the dendogram from the hierarchical clustering are added as compressed features.}} Consequently, for GLtree the number of interactions to be examined is $\tilde{D}^{\vu} \times \tilde{D}^{\vd}$, while for GLgap this number will depend on the level chosen by the gap statistic, but it will necessarily be smaller since this option considers only a specific level of the hierarchy.
+In the numerical simulations, given that $D^{\vu} = 200$ and $D^{\vd}=100$, the use of strong rules to discard variables is therefore not necessary.